beemarsh/cpp_dsa/Recursion/challenges/Friends Pairing/README.md

 By using this recurrence relation and considering the base cases, we can recursively calculate the total number of possible pairings for 'n' friends.

-The code provided in the previous example implements this recursive approach to solve the friends pairing problem.

 ## Complexity

 Time Complexity : O [ n ]